Visualising probabilistic graphical models

 A few things I learned: To make subscripts, you have to use HTML code.… it is not possible to do double-subscripts.
 Also, the double-edges node is made completely manually by placing an empty ellipse above another. […] A final limitation is that arrowhead sizes cannot be changed.
 You can, however, zoom.
 Therefore, your very first decision has to be the arrowhead size.
 Zoom so that it is appropriate and make your graphical model.

-AFAICT the style here is useful for diagnostics but does not seem to match the more manicured style that I would use for a publication.
-Maybe I should look deeper.
+As far as I can tell, the style is useful for diagnostics but doesn’t match the more polished look I would use for a publication.
+I should probably look deeper.

-flowchart.fun (source) is a flowcharting tool which can be pressed into service for DAGs.
+flowchart.fun (source) is a flowcharting tool that we can use for DAGs.
 Documentation and project goals are sparse.

-TETRAD, the graph inference software, will also graph structural equation models.
+TETRAD, the graph inference software, can also visualize structural equation models.

-Seems to do what it says on the tin, especially if you what to make convnets look pretty: HarisIqbal88/PlotNeuralNet: Latex code for making neural networks diagrams.
+It does what it says on the tin, especially if we want to make convnets look pretty: HarisIqbal88/PlotNeuralNet: Latex code for making neural networks diagrams.

-Laura Dietz and Jaakko Luttinen made tikz macros for drawing Bayes nets in LaTeX, tikz-bayesnet.
+Laura Dietz and Jaakko Luttinen created tikz macros for drawing Bayes nets in LaTeX: tikz-bayesnet.

 Breitling.
 2010. dagR: A Suite of R Functions for Directed Acyclic Graphs.”
 Epidemiology.